How to buy a unit in a retirement village within New Zealand

 - how much you will receive when the unit is "resold", and when you will be paid

 You should obtain the documents for the legal ownership of any of the properties in which you are interested.
-Usually the main document will be an occupation licence (see below).
+Usually the main document will be an occupation licence.

-The Consumers' Institute provides a comprehensive checklist for choosing a retirement village unit on its website at www.consumer.org.nz/other/retirecheck.html or check the Ministry of Economic Development's companies office online.
+The Consumers' Institute provides a comprehensive checklist for choosing a retirement village unit on its website.

 The Retirement Villages Act 2003 introduces new rights and protections for residents, and intending residents, of retirement villages.
 It also introduces new responsibilities for operators of retirement village so that residents have a clear understanding of the financial and other obligations of being a resident, and to ensure and residents receive what they were promised or are entitled to.
 Before intending residents agree to enter into any agreement to occupy a unit in a retirement village, the person making the offer will need to provide the intending resident with an Occupation Rights Agreement and this must include a cooling-off clause.

-From 1 May 2007 you are now able to search Retirement Villages registered under the Retirement Villages Act 2003 online at www.retirementvillages.govt.nz.
+You are now able to search Retirement Villages registered (under the Retirement Villages Act 2003) on the New Zealand Companies Office website .

 Types of ownership